Vegan Anzac Biscuits

-This sweet, crispy vegan Anzac biscuit recipe is a healthier version of the popular Anzac biscuits made with less sugar, no golden syrup, and no butter!
+These sweet, crispy vegan Anzac biscuits are a healthier version of the popular Anzac biscuits made with less sugar, no golden syrup, and no butter!

 Let’s have a look at what you need to make crispy Anzac biscuits: